-Originally a CBC props warehouse, 90 Sumach was converted into the Brewery Lofts by the Sorbara Group.
-Not a stranger to loft developments, Sorbara has completed several successful projects including Broadview Lofts and Sixty Lofts.
+Originally a CBC props warehouse, 90 Sumach was converted into the Brewery Lofts by the Sorbara Group – a property development firm that is no stranger to controversy.
+Not a stranger to loft developments either, Sorbara has completed several successful projects including Broadview Lofts and Sixty Lofts.

 Located slightly north of Queen Street East, the Brewery Lofts are close to the waterfront, St. Lawrence Market and Toronto’s Financial and Entertainment Districts.
 The area is full of restaurants, cafes, boutiques, specialty stores and outdoor trails.
 In fact, from 90 Sumach you have access to the Lower Don Bikeway, the Rosedale Valley Bike Path and the Martin Goodman Trail.